 There are also some dogs with a mostly white coat, and some even have an all-white coat.
 The usual black and white coat, which the majority of the public refers to as the tuxedo, is regular with a splash of white on the chest, white blaze, and white along the muzzle.

 The brindle and white color, here the brindle, refer to the pattern rather than the color.
-Moreover, the seal and white coat are the most famous ones among the public due to the red undertone in its color.
+Moreover, the seal and white coat are the most famous ones among the public due to the red undertone in their color.

 Kennel club recognition and pedigree